Phuc-Tuong-Chau/Taiwan-Toilet-Affairs/README.md

 [Thank any individuals or organizations who provided support or assistance during your project, including funding sources or data providers.]
 - We'd like to thank Professor Chung-Pei Pien of ICI for his guidance and encouragement throughout the course Big Data and Social Analysis.
 His excitement for this toilet idea was key in pushing us go forward.
 Thanks also to the TAs, Joanna and Maobin for their help in organizing the course.
 And to Datacamp for being an extra teacher.
 - Great thanks to the to the data collectors working with the Ministry of Environment for keeping a good record of the toilets around Taiwan.
 We hope you keep up the great work!
 Taipei's tourists spotThe coordinates of over 1000 tourists spots around Taiwan is from Shaowei Wu's blog.
 We also thank you for sharing that to the public domain.
-- And millions thanks to the members of online coding community.
+- And millions thanks to the members of online coding communities.
 We learn so much from you.

 ## References
 [List any references or resources that you used during your project, including data sources, analytical methods, and tools.]